Managing Report and Document Layouts

 Deciding whether to use a Word or RDLC report layout

 A report layout can be based on either a Word document or RDLC file.
 Deciding on whether to use a Word report layout or RDLC report layout type will depend on how you want the generated report to look and your knowledge of Word and SQL Server Report Builder.

 The general design concepts for Word and RDLC layouts are very similar.
-However each type has certain design features that affect how the generated report is appears in Finance and Operations, Business edition.
+However each type has certain design features that affect how the generated report is appears in Business Central.
 This means that the same report might look different when using the Word report layout compared to the RDLC report layout.

 The process for setting up Word report layouts and RDLC report layouts on reports is the same.
 The main difference is in the way you modify the layouts.
 Word report layouts are typically easier to create and modify than RDLC report layouts because you can use Word.
 RDLC report layouts are modified by using SQL Server Report builder which targets more advanced users.

 For information on how to change which layout to use, see Change Which Layout is Currently Used on a Report.